jmeyblum/Hollywood/README.md

 #### Log Level

 You can switch to different log levels from the `ILogger` instance.
-If you have used the [Automatic Setup](#automatic-setup) or used the `Hollywood.Runtime.UnityInjection.Helper.InitializeHollywoodWithDefaultForUnity()` method to initialized the framework, you can also specified one of the following scripting define symbol to set the initial log level:
+If you used the [Automatic Setup](#automatic-setup) or used the `Hollywood.Runtime.UnityInjection.Helper.InitializeHollywoodWithDefaultForUnity()` method to initialized the framework, you can also specified one of the following scripting define symbols to set the initial log level:

 - HOLLYWOOD_UNITY_LOG_TRACE
 - HOLLYWOOD_UNITY_LOG_MESSAGE